-You simply don’t need to spend hundreds at the outset when you are unsure whether you are going to get the right amount of use out of a flight simulator joystick.
-The T.Flight Stick X, once again from Thrustmaster is the baby sibling to our first choice item here and can be picked up for around $40 which is insane when you think how much a standard games controller can cost you these days.
-No, it doesn’t have the durability of something like the Warthog above, but you wouldn’t really expect it to.
-It’s considerably plastic feeling with plenty of plastic buttons for your inputs.
-There’s a slider on the base, that while a bit scratchy, is used as your throttle.
+You simply don’t need to spend a fortune at the outset when you are unsure whether you are going to get the right amount of use out of a flight simulator joystick.
+The Turtle Beach VelocityOne Flightstick is another great option on our list and can be picked up for around $130 which is a great deal when you think how much a standard games controller can cost you these days.

 - Little risk to try out joystick flying

 - Capable and better than not using it!

 - Big deadzone

 - Plastic and lightweight.

 We finally get to a stick that isn’t made by Thrustmaster but rather the other bastion of flight simulator peripherals – Logitech.
 In our other flight sim pages, we have raved about the Logitech G / Saitek collaborations but it is fair to say this stick is squarely aimed at the budget market like the stick above.